-Polydactyl Pixie Bobs can obtain a LOOF pedigree but are not eligible for championship.
+Polydactyl and/or normal tailed Pixie Bobs can obtain a LOOF pedigree, are considered as breeding auxiliaries but are not eligible for championship.

 Starting in 1980, the breeding program of the Pixie Bob aimed to create a domestic cat resembling the wild Bobcat from Northern America.
 Its wild look does not reflect the true nature of this loving, loyal and laidback cat.
 Females are noticeably smaller than males.
 The Pixie Bob exists in short and longhair versions.